 Mushtak observed that public policy played a crucial role in advancing the global sukuk market by establishing appropriate regulatory and legal frameworks.
 Masood offered several suggestions on public policy measures that could be implemented relatively quickly, such as recording sukuk in the budget and establishing a tax regime that created a level playing field between sukuk and conventional bonds.

 Dr Zeti agreed that public policy was vital in providing for an enabling environment for sukuk issuance.
 However, she pointed out that greater awareness and expertise regarding the benefits of the sukuk market was needed in the private sector not just for financial intermediaries but also professional service providers.

-Parker summed up the session by emphasising the potential role of Islamic finance and sukuk in economic development and financial stability.
+Mushtak summed up the session by emphasising the potential role of Islamic finance and sukuk in economic development and financial stability.
 The sukuk market was especially pivotal in catalysing economic growth, being a potential source of funding for long-term development projects.

 With the support of governments and friendly public policy, the sukuk market will be able to reach its full potential at the centre of Islamic finance, however steps forward should see that, as the sukuk market grows, so does its processes and regulations.
 Organisations such as the Islamic Development Bank and the International Monetary Fund can facilitate the development of regulatory and institutional frameworks.

-Parker added that sukuk was a huge topic, encompassing massive potential and equally massive challenges, and opportunities should be made to explore other issues such as Sustainable and Responsible Investment (SRI) sukuk and financial inclusion.
+Mushtak added that sukuk was a huge topic, encompassing massive potential and equally massive challenges, and opportunities should be made to explore other issues such as Sustainable and Responsible Investment (SRI) sukuk and financial inclusion.

 This report is based on a panel discussion from the 10th WIEF in Dubai.